 Leslie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Leslie overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Leslie, 21.02% have at least a bachelor's degree.
+The education level of Leslie citizens is a little higher than the average for US cities and towns: 21.02% of adults in Leslie have at least a bachelor's degree.

 Leslie is an extremely ethnically-diverse city.
 The people who call Leslie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leslie residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Leslie include English, Scottish, European, Italian, and Irish.